 Do you know when to buy an external hard drive or a flash drive?
 MiniTool shows you the differences between external hard drives and flash drives and explains the underlying causes.
 Just keep reading to get the related knowledge.

 Many people may be planning to buy an external hard drive or a flash drive for some purposes.
 However, they may just have a shallow understanding of external hard drive vs. flash drive.
-If you also don't know the differences between external hard drives and flash drives, this post will help you.
+If you also don't know the differences between them, this post will help you.

-Brief Introduction to External Hard Drive and Flash Drive
+What Is an External Hard Drive or a Flash Drive

 A flash drive, also called thumb drive and pen drive, is a miniature high-capacity mobile storage product that does not require a physical drive and uses flash memory as its storage medium, while an external hard drive, also called mobile hard disk, is a hard disk storage product that emphasizes portability and realizes large-capacity data exchange between computers.